wp-plugins/nextgen-facebook/readme.txt

 = Media =

-References to images and videos associated with the webpage may be included in the Open Graph meta property tags, and these will be used by the social websites in a variety of ways.
+References to images and videos, associated with the webpage content, may be included in the Open Graph meta property tags and will be used by the social websites in a variety of ways.
 NGFB Open Graph was specifically written to support images from NextGEN Galleries, but works just as well with the built-in WordPress Media Library. *The NextGEN Gallery plugin is not required to use NGFB Open Graph* -- all options and features work just as well with the WordPress Media Library.
 Images used in the Open Graph meta property tags (for Posts and Pages) are chosen in this sequence:

 1. A *featured* or *attached* image from NextGEN Gallery or the WordPress Media Library.
 1. An image from the NextGEN Gallery *ImageBrowser* (in combination with an `&#91;nggalbum&#93;` or `&#91;nggallery&#93;` shortcode).